remla25-team6/operation/README.md

 Access the app at: [http://127.0.0.1:8080/](http://127.0.0.1:8080/)

 ### Using Kubernetes
-**Before getting started** you will need a SMTP server and credentials that can be used for mail-based alerts.
+**Before getting started** you will need an SMTP server and credentials that can be used for mail-based alerts.
-The easiest approach is using google in combination with a 16-charachter *app-password*.
-Learn more about app-passwords [here](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://myaccount.google.com/apppasswords&ved=2ahUKEwig1viZtNONAxU-3gIHHX-BKxEQFnoECBkQAQ&usg=AOvVaw1rVibBR6kQTiUjqa0l_f8W).
+The easiest approach is using Google in combination with a 16-character *app-password*.
+Learn more about app-passwords [here](https://myaccount.google.com/apppasswords).

 To be able to deploy the application the following variables need to be set (here Gmail is used as an example):

 ```env
 # Grafana dashboard credentials
 GRAFANA_ADMIN_USER=